 Today Canon shows its loyalty to its DSLRs, full-frame mirrorless system and its print range, with a multiple launches and development announcements!

 Canon, arguably the biggest camera manufacturer in the world, has an established system of interchangeable lens cameras and therefore lenses.
 A couple of years ago Canon moved into a new market for them, full-frame mirrorless, and now, they expand this newer part of their photographic offering with 2 new lenses and the development announcement of a new camera.
-They are also launching a brand new DSLR as well a new Selphy printer.
+They are also launching two brand new DSLRs, the EOS R5 and the EOS R6 - as well a new Selphy printer.

 To find out more about the products you are interested in, click below to skip ahead:

 Updatate: 9th July 2020

 The wait is over!
 Today Canon have launched the the EOS R5 and the EOS R6!
 We've got full write ups, images and videos, and if you've already purchased it would be great to hear your initial thoughts and reviews.